About Leslie

 Are We Willing to Embrace Whosoever God Calls Today?

-Persons seeking to bar from ministry individuals who choose not to marry, engaged couples who have relations before marriage, or persons in same-sex relationships, often claim the Confession of Faith as their authority in the matter, despite the fact it never rejects same-sex relationships nor addresses the topic of sex outside of marriage.
-It is important to note that the founders of the Cumberland Presbyterian Church elevated the importance of the divine call, recognizing that "The compilers of the Confession of Faith and Discipline of our church never intended it to be considered an infallible standard by which the Holy [Spirit] must be limited, when [God] calls [persons] to the sacred office."
+Persons seeking to bar from ministry: 1) individuals in relationships who choose not to marry, 2) engaged individuals who have relations before marriage, or 3) persons in same-sex relationships, often claim the Confession of Faith as their authority in the matter, despite the fact it never rejects same-sex relationships nor addresses the topic of sex outside of marriage.
+It is also important to note that the founders of the Cumberland Presbyterian Church elevated the importance of the divine call, recognizing that "The compilers of the Confession of Faith and Discipline of our church never intended it to be considered an infallible standard by which the Holy [Spirit] must be limited, when [God] calls [persons] to the sacred office."
 While upholding our Confession of Faith, we recognize it as a living document, not an infallible one.
 Therefore, it should be held with humility and not interpreted in a restrictive or exclusionary fashion.
 Rather, we should allow room for diverse interpretations and for human understanding to evolve, and for God's Spirit to manifest within our denomination through divine calling.
 For our founders, determining who was called was not about strict doctrinal conformity!
 In fact, our founders were willing to "scruple" with certain doctrines, and that is why the current vow taken by ministers and elders explicitly states that we believe the Confession "contains" the essential doctrines, which allows room for interpretation and for the Holy Spirit to work.
 The fact that the Confession of Faith may be amended is both a demonstration of humility and an acknowledgment that not everything within the Confession may be deemed essential.
-This reforming principle remains pertinent today, particularly in the face of attempts to force "strict subscription" to the Confession or to weaponize in a exclusionary way to disqualify a minority within the church whose callings have already been recognized, and who
+This reforming principle remains pertinent today, particularly in the face of attempts to force "strict subscription" to the Confession or to weaponize it in a exclusionary way to disqualify a minority within the church whose

 Elder John Talbott: Amendments A Simple But Wrong Solution